Sinkasha/Reflections/content/History of Faltera/166 CE - The Holy State of Odema is founded in Southeast Faltera.md

 ---
 publish: true
-title: 166 CE
+Title: 166 CE
-modified: 2025-07-12T14:18:00.000-07:00
-cssclasses: ""
+Type: Events
+Blurb: The Holy State of Odema is founded in Southeast Faltera
+date: 0166-01-01
 ---

-# 166 CE - [[Faltera/Odema/The Holy State of Odema]] is founded in Southeast Faltera
+# 166 CE - [[The Holy State of Odema]] is founded in Southeast Faltera

-A devout nation dedicated to the worship of the [[Religion/The Major Gods\|Pantheon]].
+A devout nation dedicated to the worship of the [[The Major Gods|Pantheon]].